Rest area: Canada

-Nova Scotia has constructed a small number of full-fledged service centres along its 100-Series Highways.

-In New Brunswick, the only rest areas are roadside parks with picnic tables and washrooms operated as a part of the provincial park system, but many have closed due to cutbacks.
+In New Brunswick, the only rest areas are roadside parks with picnic tables and washrooms operated as a part of the provincial park system.
+However, many have closed due to cutbacks.
 Occasionally, litter barrels are also found along the side of the road.

-The Prairie provinces of (Saskatchewan, and Manitoba) have rest stops located along the Trans-Canada Highway (Highway 1).
+The Prairie provinces of Saskatchewan and Manitoba have rest stops located along the Trans-Canada Highway (Highway 1).
 However, these stops are simply places to rest, or go to the washroom; they are not built to the standard rest area found on the 400-series highways in Ontario, or the Interstate Highways of the United States.

 Alberta

 Alberta Transportation operates seven provincial rest areas or safety rest areas.
 These include: